trampgeek/jobe/README.md

   1. Move to latest versions of CodeIgniter and RestServer frameworks, primarily to fix bug with PHP versions > 7.1 no longer supporting mcrypt library, but also for improved security and error handling.

+### 1.6.0

+  1. Change file cache directory from /var/www/html/jobe/files to /home/jobe/files
+  1. Change file cache to use a 3 level hierarchy, using the first 4 chars of the MD5 file-id (2 pairs of 2) for the directory names to improve lookup performance when there are many files.
+  1. Implement a simple cache clean mechanism that deletes all files that haven't been used for 2 or more days whenever less than 5% of the disk space is free.
+  1. Document in restapi that use of *check_file* to confirm existence of a required file before a run is unsafe, as the file might be removed by the cache cleaner between the two runs.

 Richard